 With the arrival of high-speed internet and the rise of Google, my child wishes finally came true with Google Maps and the option to explore the world freely.
 Even today, I’ll travel the maps and check aerial views of cities or certain features just for fun.

 It is therefore not a surprise, that map based games (let that be computer games or board games) have a special place in my heart.

 I was aware of the existence of this game for quite some while, but never really took the time and effort into finding out what is Carcassonne all about and how it’s played.
 It was a comment about meeples on one of my posts, that really spurred the interest in me.
 I’ve done some digging, learned about the rules, and played some games online to get a feel for it.
 (There are plenty of sites to play the game online, but more on that in a future article.)

 I really liked what I saw, so the next logical step was to buy the game.
-The base game these days actually comes with the river expansion, and with a price tag of just under €20, it’s a bargain.
+The base game these days actually comes with the river expansion, and with a decent price tag , it’s a bargain.

 There aren’t really that many different playing pieces in the box: beside instructions you have the tiles, you have your figures (Meeples as they are called) and a scoring board.
 A lot of quantity though: over 80 tiles and over 40 meeples, so there is plenty of building material available.